Posted on 2 Comments

 3773: Big Red’s Lodges.
 These guest facilities, though rustic looking and set off a slight distance from the street, are actually a piece of the massive OhioHealth hospital complex you will soon stumble upon.

-3535: Riverside Hospital.
+(3535 Olentangy River Rd.)
 A number assigned because they had to settle on just one, although this gleaming, mostly ocean blue and cloud white metropolis is as large as many a rural Ohio town.
 My step-daughter Maddie and daughter Emma were both born here, five years apart and under spookily similar circumstances: given the same due date (April 5), yet born many weeks premature, arriving March 8 and March 14, respectively.
 And yes, truth be known, in neither situation was I technically “with” baby’s mama at the time.
 They are a pleasant reminder, as is the very physical appearance of this center itself, that not all is doom and gloom inside a hospital.
 Helpful to remember at times because at the other end of the journey, this is where my grandpa Allie died, too, and therefore the last place I ever saw him breathing.

 After passing Broadway and dipping underneath 315, you begin to enter a region which is more or less considered the outer reaches of campus.
 The first large swath of Union Cemetery, which is divided into two huge chunks diagonally opposed from one another, will appear on your right, this long road’s first genuine strip of commerce on your left.

 3370: Roosters wing joint.
 There is apparently no apostrophe in the name, which I never realized before.
-This particular outpost of the steadily expanding chain has been in place since at least the late 90’s.
+This particular outpost of the steadily expanding chain has been in place since at least the late 90s.
 As their catchphrase states, this is a really laid-back atmosphere to grab a beer and some decent sports pub grub.
 Maybe I will look like an idiot someday and learn that this comes out of a giant, commercially available tub, but whatever the origin, their blue cheese dressing is the best I’ve ever had.

 3360: Kohl’s store tucked back way behind it, barely even visible from the road.
 I can’t remember the previous tenant but believe it might have been Burlington Coat Factory.

 3349: Union Cemetery, regardless of which half you’re talking about.
 The most famous figures buried here are all sports related.
-Woody Hayes, a veritable legend in these parts, is buried in the west cemetery, while Stephanie Spielman (wife of former OSU, Cleveland Browns, and Columbus Destroyers football star Chris, though she’s actually more well known as a cancer awareness spokesperson) is in the east cemetery.
+Woody Hayes, a veritable legend in these parts, is in the west cemetery, while Stephanie Spielman (wife of former OSU, Cleveland Browns, and Columbus Destroyers football star Chris, though she’s actually more well known as a cancer awareness spokesperson) is at rest in the east cemetery.
 There’s a Paul Hornung here, too, although he isn’t the Green Bay Packers great, rather the Columbus Dispatch sports writer who once covered 326 Buckeye games in a row.

 3230: The Cowboy!
 A really popular and quite tasty Mexican restaurant, El Vaquero, is an institution at this point.
-About ten years ago a bunch of us met here to kick off an “old friends reunion” type night on the town…which is sadly the last time I’ve seen some of those people, and also my final visit to this establishment.
+About fifteen years ago a bunch of us met here to kick off an “old friends reunion” type night on the town…which is sadly the last time I’ve seen some of those people, and also my final visit to this establishment.
 Alive named them the best Mexican place in town, 2000 (although there may have been other years, too), alongside their Riverside Drive location.
 Flying clowns and other oddball decorations fill the room.
 Homemade chips.

 3165: The local NBC television station has called this home for years.